dockstore/dockstore-documentation/docs/assets/templates/template.rst

 Tips and tricks
 ---------------
+* This form of registration is only available to workflows, tools, and services that are hosted on GitHub
 * Make sure your file is saved as ``.dockstore.yml``, not ``dockstore.yml`` or ``.dockstore.yaml``
 * Put the .dockstore.yml file in the top of your repo or inside ``.github/``
 * The first line of a .dockstore.yml file references the version of .dockstore.yml syntax being used, not the version/tag of the workflow/tool/service it describes